by Joe Mendel –

 3. Communicate the value of building and investing in a culture of digital transformation.

-According to one McKinsey study, few companies sustained the financial and operational benefits of their digital transformation.
+According to one McKinsey study2, few companies sustained the financial and operational benefits of their digital transformation.
 However, financial services organizations that focus on talent development, training, and change management can improve their success.
 Taking these steps gives teams the skills, context, and support they need to make these new approaches their new normal.

 4. Emphasize the proven value of bold stretch goals.

-Similar studies also highlight that financial services organizations enjoy the most success when their digital transformation efforts aren’t shy but tend to be bigger, bolder, but calculated risks.
+Similar studies also highlight that financial services organizations enjoy the most success when their digital transformation efforts aren’t shy but tend to be bigger, bolder, but calculated risks3.
 This includes experimenting and hunting for new ways to drive real change.

 Unfortunately, this approach isn’t the norm.